Published 15 January 2021

 The Yellow Sign appears, naturally, in Chambers’s story of the same title, a much better tale about an artist who falls in love with his model.
 The piece of this story that still sticks with me is this line, spoken by a bloated corpse the King in Yellow has possessed: “Have you found the Yellow Sign?
 Have you found the Yellow Sign?
 Have you found the Yellow Sign?”
 I imagine the monster swaying back and forth as it recites these words.
 Very creepy, and also totally inexplicable.
 All of Chambers’s King in Yellow stories rely on the horror resembling nothing anybody has heard of.
 A ghost, werewolf, or vampire might follow certain rules, but the reader never learns what is going on with this King in Yellow.

 Most of the other stories blur together.
-“The River of Night’s Dreaming” starts strong, with a woman escaping a freak bus accident, but devolves into weird lesbian BDSM sexual horror.
-There is the sense that, in a Victorian house sense fallen to tremendous ruin, the characters lose their original identities, falling into the roles of the cast of The King in Yellow and the tragic ending that implies.
-In a twist, the protagonist is schizophrenic.
-A monster turns up whose giant penis has blood “oozing from its toothless maw” (82).
+“The River of Night’s Dreaming” starts strong, with a woman escaping a freak bus accident and fleeing into a ruined town, but devolves into weird lesbian BDSM sexual horror.
+In a Victorian house sense fallen to tremendous ruin, the characters begin to lose their original identities, coming to play, in real life, the roles of the cast of The King in Yellow and the tragic ending that implies.
+In such a shocking twist, the protagonist is schizophrenic.
+Also, a monster turns up whose giant penis has blood “oozing from its toothless maw” (82).
 This strikes me as belonging to the same category as the “spooky monster with bleeding eyes” trope, where it is disgusting and scary but not in a threatening way.
 If I saw a creature with a bleeding penis, my first thought is that the creature is gruesomely injured, not that it poses a threat to me.

 Blish’s “More Light” is an attempt at actually writing the text of the play The King in Yellow.
 What a mistake!
 Blish clearly knows it, too.
 The story quotes a letter Lovecraft wrote him.
 Price features the relevant section from the real-life letter: “If anyone were to try to write the Necronomicon, it would disappoint all those who have shuddered at cryptic references to it” (84).
 I wish Blish had taken the warning.
 His rendition of the play is underwhelming, despite his best attempts.
-Only a rare genius could write something fucked up enough.
-I bet the Comte de Lautrémont could pull it off but not Blish.
+Only a generation-defining genius like Charles Baudelaire could write something fucked up enough.
 Though I appreciate the way “More Light” blends reality and fiction.
 The narrator is Blish himself, reading what is supposedly a manuscript of The King in Yellow that Chambers wrote but never published.

 “You do not understand me.
 I will explain